placeholder

 I purposefully declined to burn any time or attention on OSI’s AI definition drafting process.
 As a result, I don’t know where this “OSI-approved” language came from, or whether it was ever discussed in this light.
 I won’t be spelunking forum archives to find out.
 But I imagine it’s entirely possible no one involved ever thought about this, that “OSI-approved” simply rolled off the drafter’s fingers—and passed under reviewers’ eyes—with ease.

 Moreover, writing your say-so into a definition is obviously not the strong path to presenting it as universal.
-Dictionaries define words in terms of other words they also define, but nowhere do Merriam Webster, Collins, Cambridge, or Oxford define words in terms of their own editorial boards.
+Dictionaries define words in terms of other words they also define, but nowhere do Merriam Webster, Collins, Cambridge, or Oxford define words in terms of themselves.
 Something different’s going on here.

 If there’s a competition among potential mediating bodies to be the one who gets to kick projects and companies off “Open Source AI Island”—and a serious, lingering question of whether a centralized referee over a vague marketing term is even desirable or necessary—that’s great.
 The more done to make that transparent to more people, the better.
 And let the questions come about what the difference is, anyway, between an organization pronouncing a definition it made up and an organization pronouncing a process of calling it as it sees it.

 In the end, these aren’t really definitions we’re talking about.
 They never were.
 That’s just a mode of presentation, a styling designed to appeal to a particular kind of mindset, widely shared among some software techies.
 The first essential step for reading OSI’s “Open Source AI Definition”, or its original “Open Source Definition”, for that matter, is understanding that they aren’t really what they say they are.
-Then you’re free to ask what they really are.
-What they were meant to achieve for those publishing them.
+Then you’re free to ask what they really are, what they were meant to achieve for their publishers.

 Present and Future